atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■ ■ .............. :.
 I -.
 tt
-When they were all three more composed, Lewfon said— — “Mr. Lum ‘‘ lay is not astually dead, I am willing “to believe that my friend maybe “bailed : if So, I will answer for his “appearance." ■
+When they were all three more composed, Lewfon said— — Mr. Lum ‘‘ lay is not astually dead, I am willing to believe that my friend maybe bailed : if So, I will answer for his appearance." ■
 S
 * f
 * •